 Homemade Banana Bread with Peanut Butter and Chocolate Chips

 By now, you probably know that I love banana bread.
 I’ve made it with chocolate, caramel, and dulce de leche, I’ve turned classic banana bread into cookies and muffins, and I even used it as inspiration for one of my favorite smoothies.
 What can I say?
 I know what I like.
 (And judging from how many of you have read and shared these recipes, I know what you like, too!)
+There is just something about the peanut butter chocolate combo that I love!
+(Hello energy bites!)

 This Peanut Butter Chocolate Banana Bread is incredibly moist, perfectly sweet and loaded with peanut butter and chocolate chips.
 This Peanut Butter Chocolate Banana Bread is the perfect breakfast or dessert!
 I like to drizzle mine with melted chocolate and peanut butter, but it’s also great with a pad of butter, a schmear of Nutella, or a scoop of vanilla ice cream.

-How To Make the Best Banana Bread
+How To Make Peanut Butter Banana Bread

 In a large bowl, whisk together the dry ingredients — flour, baking soda and salt — and set aside.